Thinking about reporting serious wrongdoing?

 - Submit the completed Internal Report form to the Disclosures Coordinator or a nominated Disclosures Officer (refer to the Public Interest Disclosure Policy for details).

 - Continue to act with discretion.
-Don’t telegraph your disclosure and if you are concerned about potential reprisal, make this known when you submit your report.
+Do not telegraph your disclosure and if you are concerned about potential reprisal, make this known when you submit your report.

 Need more information

-If you can’t find the information you need on the Fraud and Corruption webpages, please contact the Disclosures Coordinator - Director, Council Services and Chancellery.
+If you cannot find the information you need on the Fraud and Corruption webpages, please contact the Disclosures Coordinator (Director, Assurance Services).